 5. Insecure Direct Object References

-Here are some key strategies and best practices to secure your applications and minimize risk:
+Here are seven tips and best practices to secure your systems.

 1. Implement a Bug Bounty Program